varabyte/kotter/README.md

 }
 ```

-The `KonsoleList` class is thread safe, but you can still run into trouble if you acess multiple values on the list one
+The `KonsoleList` class is thread safe, but you can still run into trouble if you access multiple values on the list one
 after the other, as a lock is released between each check.
 It's always possible that modifying the first property will
 kick off a new render which will start before the additional values are set, in other words.